dmalenic/mc14500b/mc14500-asm/README.md

 - `MEM_WIDTH=<memory-width>`, where _memory-width_ is the width of MC14500 ROM word in bits.
 The acceptable values are `8`, `12`, or `16`.
 The default value is `8`.

-- `INSTR_POSITION=<instruction-position>`, where _instruction-position_ is the position of 4 instruction op-code bits
+- `INSTR_POSITION=<instruction-position>`, where _instruction-position_ is the position of 4-bit instruction op-code
   within the MC14500 ROM word.
-The acceptable values are `first` and `last`. `first` indicates that the 4 most significant bits are used to encode the MC14500B instruction op-code, and `last` indicates that the 4 least significant bits are used to encode the MC14500B instruction op-code.
+The acceptable values are `first` and `last`. `first` indicates that the four most significant bits are used to encode the MC14500B instruction op-code, and `last` indicates that the four least significant bits are used to encode the MC14500B instruction op-code.
 The default value is `last`.

 - `NON_PROGRAMED_MEMORY=<non-programmed-memory-value>`, indicating the value to be written into memory locations that